BrokenThings/node-red-contrib-xiaomi-roborock/README.md

 ## Known Issues

+### Array cannot be passed via node properties ui editor

+If a command needs an array or object to be passed as argument, this cannot be done via the node properties ui editor.
+A JSON payload needs to be send to the node instead in order to work (see example for zoned cleanup above).

 ### Updating firmware requires restart of NodeRED

 After a firmware update the following error occur: "Could not connect to device, token might be wrong".